-In addition, statements such as "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
+In addition, statements that include terms such as "we believe" and similar terms reflect our beliefs and opinions on the relevant subject.
 These statements are based upon information available to us as of the date of this filing, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely upon these statements.

-Our unaudited financial statements are stated in United States Dollars ("USD") and are prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Our unaudited financial statements are stated in United States Dollars ("USD") and are prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP").
 The following discussion should be read in conjunction with our financial statements and the related notes that appear elsewhere in this quarterly report.
 The following discussion contains forward-looking statements that reflect our plans, estimates and beliefs.
 Our actual results could differ materially from those discussed in the forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed below and elsewhere in this quarterly report.

-In this quarterly report, unless otherwise specified, all dollar amounts are expressed in USD and all references to "common shares" refer to the common shares in our capital stock.
+In this quarterly report, unless otherwise specified, all dollar amounts are expressed in USD and all references to "Common Shares" refer to the common shares of our Capital Stock.